iterait/hipipe/doc/mainpage.md

 is an experimental implementation of the proposal.
 To sum up the idea, a range can be thought of as a pair of begin/end iterators with potentially infinite distance.

-Now, a stream in the context of __cxtream__ is a range of tuples, where the tuples contain so-called _columns_.
+Now, a stream in the context of __HiPipe__ is a range of tuples, where the tuples contain so-called _columns_.
 Each column contains a single _batch_ of data of the same type.
 To demonstrate this concept on an example, let us assume that we have a table of four users and each user consists of two